Mathematica-mpr.com is now Mathematica.org. Please update your bookmarks. Learn more about this change.

 On the Evidence Podcast

 On the Evidence, a podcast hosted by Mathematica’s J.B.
 Wogan, examines what we know about today’s most urgent challenges and how we can make progress in addressing them.
-Keep up with the latest episodes of On the Evidence by subscribing to iTunes.

 A Progress Report on States' Use of Data and EvidenceOct 10, 2019J.B.
 Wogan